Why is body composition analysis an

 - Monitor body composition variables for muscle loss and cachexia

-- Assess risk of malnutrition
+- Help assess risk of malnutrition

 Find objective measures of body water to promote better patient outcomes